We are tenure blind: we support renters, shared owners, leaseholder and freeholders in developments large and small

 Most prestigious roads in Broxbourne

-Broxbourne is a district in Hertfordshire and not part of London in the UKBroxbourne is a town in Hertfordshire, and is situated 17.3 miles north of central London.
+Broxbourne is a town in Hertfordshire, and is situated 17.3 miles north of central London.
 The town is near the River Lea, which forms the boundary with Essex.
 The name Broxbourne is thought to originate from the Old English words "brocc" and "burna", which mean "Badger stream".
 During the reign of King William I, "The Conqueror", (r.
 1066-1087), the Domesday Book, published in 1086, shows the Manor of Broxbourne as "Brochtsborne".
 The manor was held in the time of Edward the Confessor, (r.
 1042-1066), by Stigand, the Archbishop of Canterbury.
 However, it passed into Norman hands, following the Conquest of 1066.

 King John, (r.
 1199-1216), granted the manor to the Knights Hospitallers, a medieval and early modern Catholic military order.
 They held the manor until the Dissolution of the Monasteries, (1536-1541).
 King Henry VIII, (r.
 1509-1547), cut off from the Roman Catholic Church in Rome and declared himself Head of the Church of England.
 He ruthlessly destroyed the monastic system, to reap its wealth and to suppress political opposition.
 Around 200 dissenters who refused dissolution, were mercilessly executed by the king.